flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_021.md

 ##### Notes:
 - `INNER JOIN` is the longer form of this type of join.
 - We can just use `JOIN` and the queries would run in the same way
+- Beware that `INNER JOIN` only returns where records exist in **both** tables
+    - If something is in one table and not the other it will not be returned

 </section>